-Arriving too early can also be awkward - if you're there more than 15 minutes before your interview find a way to occupy yourself so you're not hovering around your decision to seek a new position, it is never wise to criticise your current or former employers.
+Arriving too early can also be awkward - if you're there more than 15 minutes before your interview find a way to occupy yourself so you're not hovering around

+No matter the circumstances around your decision to seek a new position, it is never wise to criticise your current or former employers.
 Think about an honest but diplomatic reason for leaving.
 Being graceful is key here as negativity around your previous boss will make your interviewer uneasy and worried you'll turn on them next.